Rotmistrivka crater

-Rotmistrivka is an impact crater in Ukraine (Cherkasy Oblast) which is located near the village Rotmistrivka of Smila district.
+Rotmistrivka is an impact crater in Cherkasy Oblast, Ukraine, which is located near the village of Rotmistrivka.

 The crater is 2.7 km in diameter, with an age estimated at 120 ± 10 million years (Lower Cretaceous).
 It is not exposed to the surface, being buried beneath continental and marine sedimentary deposits.
 The crater contains a brecciated lens of granite fragments and particles of impact glass, overlain by shales, limestones and granite-derived sandstones of lower Cretaceous age.